 As one small example, consider: Without Bitcoin, where would Wikileaks have been?
 Undoubtedly they would have resorted to a variety of funding methods, all less than pristine, which would have been strangled in one way or another.
 But by using Bitcoin, peaceful people were able to fund the peaceful Wikileaks by peaceful means.

 The regime ultimately caged Assange, but Wikleaks and the Wikileaks concept stand.
-And please understand that their model is almost the only one still holding power to account.
+And please understand that their model was almost the only one holding power to account.

 Planet Crypto